Avid gym-goers have been left disappointed following the news that the UK’s public gyms are set to close from Thursday 5th November.

 For those who are used to lifting heavy weights with a constantly varied workout routine thanks to the broad range of kit available in gyms, the impact of this may be particularly detrimental.

-We understand that it can be difficult to build and retain muscle from home, and so as we are here to help, we have worked with the experts at Total Fitness, the North’s leading mid-market health club.
+We understand that it can be difficult to build and retain muscle at home, especially when having an ice bath, and so as we are here to help, we have worked with the experts at Total Fitness, the North’s leading mid-market health club.

 Below, Steven Virtue, Fitness Content and Programming Manager at Total Fitness, shares his five expert tips for keeping your muscle-building plan on track until we’re legally allowed to hit the gym again.